frifox/fifo/README.md

 # FIFO Queue with dedup & closures

-When you get too many requests and really need to avoid processing same job multiple times.
+When you get too many requests and really need to avoid processing the same job twice.

 ## Init queue
 ```go